 - One of The Brady Bunch movies has the parents reluctant to officially approve Jan's marriage plans because Marcia is single.
-Naturally this puts Marcia in an akward position, as she explains to a random male stranger she meets shortly thereafter...and, naturally, this begins a relationship and a double wedding soon ensues.
+Naturally this puts Marcia in an awkward position, as she explains to a random male stranger she meets shortly thereafter...and, naturally, this begins a relationship and a double wedding soon ensues.

 - Cristabel, the "hottie" in The Hottie & the Nottie, self-imposes this trope: She won't even think about having a relationship until her best friend, the hideously ugly June Phigg, has a boyfriend.

 - Found frequently throughout the works of Jane Austen.
-Though it is not required, it is considered highly improper if the daughters do not marry in order of their birth - the only time it's acceptable is if the older sister slips into the category of "Old Maid" around age twenty-three.
+Though it is not required, it is considered highly improper if the daughters do not marry in order of their birth—the only time it's acceptable is if the older sister slips into the category of "Old Maid" around age twenty-three.
 Furthermore, it's considered unusual (as in Pride and Prejudice) to have the youngest daughter (of five) "out" (accepted as grown-up and eligible for marriage) before the eldest is married.
+In contrast, once Charlotte Lucas' engagement is announced, her sisters are delighted because now it looks like they'll be coming out maybe a year or so earlier than they expected.

 - Features in Like Water for Chocolate: Tita is not allowed to marry because the youngest must look after her mother.